Wastewater Treatment Operator

 - Responsible for overseeing work performed on an assigned shift and ensures treated water quality surpasses all State, Federal, and Water Department standards

-- Monitors raw and treated water flows, adjusts flows and pumping rates as needed
+- Monitors raw and treated water flows, adjust flows and pumping rates as needed

 - Conducts quality tests on raw and treated water